taybro23/AboveBoard_MS4/TESTING.md

 ### Home
 -	Carousel Images and text/button overlays are nicely responsive on desktop and mobile views
--	Buttons on carousel images work correctly and navigate the user to the correct pages, and position correctly depending on screen size
+-	Buttons on carousel images work correctly and navigate the user to the correct pages.
+They also position correctly depending on screen size
 -	Featured Brand section works correctly, and all products that are under that brand are displayed when the option is clicked.
 This has been tested by adding and editing products with those set brands and making sure the products displayed were all correct

 ### Products